In this C-Suite Column, Edwin Abl, Chief Marketing Officer, looks to the new decade and ponders how fintech, big banks and the tech giants will fare.

 #2 The big banks fight back

-We’re seeing leading tech conferences like the annual Web Summit in Lisbon increasingly dominated by fintech, but there is another side to the revolution which pits the new entrants against the deep pockets of the traditional banks.
+There's another side to the revolution which pits the new entrants against the deep pockets of the traditional banks.
 FinTechs have a real opportunity to steal customers from under big bank noses provided they can forge the right partnerships to ensure they are compliant, and their products operate smoothly.
 Disruption is easier said than done.

 Firstly, the big banks are not standing still.
 The emergence of new players has prompted their own innovation programmes and often partnering up with tech firms to enact that change.
 Notably, as more mature infrastructural FinTechs - like Modulr’s support of Revolut - offers new FinTechs the same financial access and services as big banks.
 This allows new fintech brands to match traditional offering and go beyond consumer expectations.